2025 Theme:

 Exhibit of Black Artists opening at “Art After Dark”, 5:00-8:00 pm, June 7-28, hosted by Edna Contemporary, 967 Osos St., San Luis Obispo

-Wednesday, June 19th
+Thursday, June 19th

 Where: Unitarian Universalist Fellowship.
-2201 Lawton Ave (corner of Broad/Lawton) San Luis Obispo
+2201 Lawton Ave (corner of Broad/Lawton) San Luis Obispo.

 Light Refreshments will be served